mrylprz/englishpremierleague20202021/README.md

 **NOTE** You can explore other clubs in the Team Level Dashboard to compare their statistics against each other.

+## Repository Structure
+This repository is organized as follows:
+*	Dashboard File: PowerBI file used for data exploration, analysis, and visualization.
+*	Data: Contains the dataset used in this analysis.
+* KPIs: Table of PIs used in this analysis
+* Photos: Background images, logos used in building the dashboard
+*	Visualizations: Dashboards and graphs generated
+  *	Dashboard Snapshots: Dashboards focused on Leicester City (Team Level and Player Level)
+  *	Player Level Graphs: Player Level PIs vs Market Value Graphs
+  *	Team Level Graphs: Team Level PIs vs Market Value Graphs
+*	References: List of Studies and Articles used as references

 ## Performance Indicators (PIs)
 In the context of sports analytics, a performance indicator is a variable or a combination of variables used to measure and describe performance in a given sport.
 These indicators are essential for assessing and understanding successful outcomes within the sport.